kwhms/kwhms.github.io/fiction_early_reader/README.md

+# Girls And Literature

+Pieces for **Girls and Literature** https://www.girlsandliterature.com/ were written with the following constraints:

 * Elementary-age readers, non-native english readers
 * 1-2 pages long (no more than 2 pages)
 * Conveys a meaningful message or moral